 There is no such thing as a certificate or a certification program that officially qualifies a dog as an emotional support animal under law.
-The only legitimate way to qualify your dog as an Emotional Support Animal is by obtaining a recommendation letter from a licensed mental health professional.
-If you do not have a therapist or are having trouble finding one, you can connect with a mental health professional through an online platform.
+The only legitimate way to qualify your dog as an Emotional Support Animal is by obtaining a legitimate ESA letter from a licensed mental health professional.
+If you do not have a therapist or are having trouble finding one, you can connect with a mental health professional through the online platform here.

 To be absolutely clear, if you do obtain an ESA letter, you are also not required to “register” your dog on any website.
-Fair Housing and Air Carrier Access Act rules do not recognize certifications or registrations of emotional support animals.
+The Fair Housing Act and related guidance from the U.S. Department of Housing do not recognize certifications or registrations of emotional support animals.

 Steps to Certifying your Emotional Support Dog